For more Elysium's Passage Blog Posts go directly to the links

 I found it most interesting that many of the images I wrote about in the Elysium series were already contained in ACOL even before I read it or was even aware of the book.
 Especially prevalent is the image of the Mountain, its ascension and the ‘level ground’ (being comparable with the ‘Lowlands’).
 The hermetic words ‘as within, so without’ are also contained throughout.
 As with ACIM, I have quoted ACOL several times in the Elysium’s Passage series

 3. THE HOLY SPIRIT’S INTERPRETATION OF THE NEW TESTAMENT (NTI)

 The book was written by Regina Dawn Akers and published in 2008, purportedly dictated by divine inspiration in the same way as ACIM and ACOL.
-As with ACOL I find NTI to be more heart centered than ACIM’s more rigorous intellectual approach.
+As with ACOL, I find NTI to be more heart-centred than ACIM’s more rigorous intellectual approach.

 The message to the reader purports to come directly from the Holy Spirit.
 If this sounds preposterous, I can only say, as with the other two books, if you have an open heart and an open mind, the Spirit will speak to you such that you hear precisely what you need to hear, no matter where you randomly open the book.
 At least that has been my experience, but it’s not likely going to speak to those of who are contrary minded to its message of hope and encouragement.

 I think its rather amazing how these three books seem to be in concert with each other with differences only in orientation and the scribes' writing styles.
 I would say they are more than complementary.
 For me, they seem to illuminate each other as does the heart with the mind.

 After years of reading and meditating on these books, which I continue to do most days, I strongly believe that each are divinely inspired, in as much as that is possible through human oracles.
 I do not wish to suggest, however, these are the only ones since there have been many inspiring works written over the years, as I'm sure will continue to occur into the future.